• Skip to primary navigation

 • Pulverize graham crackers in food processor until finely ground into crumbs (skip this step if starting with graham cracker crumbs).

-• Pour mixture into pie or springform pan.
+• Pour mixture into pie plate or springform pan.
 Use the (clean!) bottom of a measuring cup to firmly pack crumbs into the bottom of the pan and (if using a pie pan) gently press up the sides.
 Use your fingers to pack crumbs tightly into the sides of the pie pan.

 Notes